Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 ## Out of the hills

-MO "I think I know this place.
-It's one of the old mining operations done in Lonmont Rise."<br>
-MO "Pinewood Fields should be down south.
+MO "We're at Lonmont Rise.
+Pinewood Fields should be down south.
 Find a creek and follow it."

 ## Arrival at Pinewood Fields